nrwl/workshop-nx-starter/docs/organizing-code-in-a-workspace/lab-1.md

 ## Instructions

+1. Run the command `yarn dep-graph` from the terminal.
+A dependency graph will open up in your browser displaying dependencies of the project.
+Take a second to examine the chart.
+What patterns do you see?
+Anything odd?
+How do you imagine the dep-graph will/SHOULD change from adding another Angular Application to the chart?

+   > Bonus: There is an enhanced && interactive Dependency Graph feature in the Angular Console, but it requires you connect your Nrwl Connect Account [free] to the Angular Console plugin.

 1. Use the `app` schematic to create a new app named **logs**.
 Include the `--routing` flag.
 Use the `--dry-run` (or `-d` for short) to view what files will be created before hand.

 1. Remove the default content in the `app.component.html` in the **logs** app and replace with an `h1` element for "TuskDesk Logs" and the `router-outlet` element.